rravipra/NLP/README.md

 5) Trigrams.ipynb - The Jupyter notebook for the tri-gram model
 6) BPE.ipynb - The Jupyter notebook for the Byte-pair encoding model on a text document.
 7) Tokenizer_whitespace.ipynb - The Jupyter notebook for the Whitespace Tokenizer model using Logistic Regression
+8) Translators.py - The Python file contains the code for traslating the following languages to each other ['Chinese', 'Japanese', 'Norwegian', 'English', 'Spanish', 'Hindi] (Note: It has only been trained on a dataset that has text of how numbers are spelt)

 # Data